jochym/hecss/README.md

 > High Efficiency Configuration Space Sampler

-This is a Markow-Chain Metropolis-Hastings configuration space sampler.
+HECSS is a Markow-Chain, Metropolis-Hastings configuration space sampler.
+The theoretical foundation of the code are presented in the section `Background` below.

 The main sampler is in the `hecss.py` module.
 The calculation monitoring functions are in the `calc_monitor.py` module.
 The examples are in: